apache/spark/docs/ml-guide.md

 </div>

-## Example: Model Selection via Train Validation Split
+## Example: model selection via train validation split
 In addition to  `CrossValidator` Spark also offers `TrainValidationSplit` for hyper-parameter tuning.
 `TrainValidationSplit` only evaluates each combination of parameters once as opposed to k times in case of `CrossValidator`.
-It is therefore less expensive, but will not produce as reliable results when the training dataset is not sufficiently large..
+It is therefore less expensive, but will not produce as reliable results when the training dataset is not sufficiently large.

 `TrainValidationSplit` takes an `Estimator`, a set of `ParamMap`s provided in the `estimatorParamMaps` parameter, and an `Evaluator`.